jon-marks/Yet-Another-Sudoku/docs/source/07-glossary.rst

    **Set**
       A grouping of :term:`Ccell` :term:`Element`\s in a :term:`pattern` that form :term:`A Truth`.
-      That is one of the Elements in that Set is :term:`The Truth`.
+      That is, one of the Elements in that Set is :term:`The Truth`.

    **SLC**
       Strongly Link Chain.
 A Chain where all the links between Nodes are strong.
 An SLC is a special